Fleas Gone In A Flash: What Kills Fleas Instantly?

 Heat and Steam

-Another natural method of control that will zap fleas dead are super high temperatures.
+Another pesticide free method of control that will zap fleas dead are super high temperatures.
 No matter what stage of life they are in (larvae, pupae, adult), fleas are not able to withstand temperatures above 95 degrees.
 This is why one of the biggest things you can do if fleas have been discovered inside your home is to take your clothing, bed sheets and fabrics and toss them into your washer and dryer and place the setting on high heat.

 What about the items that can’t fit inside the washing machine?
 Well that’s when it would be best to steam clean.
 Steam treat your carpeting, your furniture and upholstery which are all prime places for fleas to hide.
 Fleas are no match for that level of heat especially when it’s focused treatment.